Logan-Fouts/Thesis/Writing/Method/Method.md

 In order to build the algorithms targeted for a specific domain, we will utilize controlled experiments.
 Initially, layers will be manually tuned by manipulating each parameter independently to optimize performance for the specific input data.
 Once each layer is tuned, then each combination of layers can be automatically exhaustively tested.
 From the history of performance data, the best combination can be selected for further comparative analysis.
 This method allows for clear control over variables, preventing other factors from skewing the results.
 Furthermore, automation will help to avoid any possible oversights that could occur from manual testing.

-> Maybe give a quick outline to give reading understanding how the automation will take place which should also clear up any question of how we do testing (as its all same dataseet?) - maybe also just to increase lines ^^
+> Maybe give a quick outline to give reading understanding how the automation will take place which should also clear up any question of how we do testing (as its all same dataset?) - maybe also just to increase lines ^^

 ```python
 	def run_experiments(dataset, size):